ibm-cloud-docs/activity-tracker/manage_events.md

     * The maximum number of days that is archived includes events for the past 7 days when the instance has a `7 day search` plan.

-For example, if you have a service plan of 30 days.
+For example, you have a service plan of 30 days.
 You configured the instance 10 days ago.
 You enable archiving on the 10th day.
-You first archive includes events for the past 10 days.
+Your first archive generates 10 files, one for each day that you have data, Each file includes events for that date.
+If there is no data on a specific day, the archive file is empty.

 Each {{site.data.keyword.at_full_notm}} instance has its own archiving configuration.
 {: important}